gramener/gramex-guide/workshop/influxdb/README.md

 - The bucket name

 All of these can be obtained when creating the initial setup with InfluxDB.
-Once we have these details, we can create a FormHandler connection to InfluxDB as follows:
+Then, create a file named "gramex.yaml" with the following content.

 ```yaml
 url: